 3. Setup the router port forwarding

-Now that you know the local RTSP command is working is time to configure your router with the information to redirect the requests that come from the Internet to the DVR that is inside your network.
+Now that you know the local RTSP command is working is time to configure your router with the information to connect the DVR to the Angelcam platform by redirecting the requests that come from the Internet to the DVR that is inside your network.

-Just login into the router and look for the port forwarding configuration.
+Just login to the router and look for the port forwarding configuration.

 Every router is different, so the configuration menu differs according to the manufacturer.
 Sometimes you can find the menu with names such as NAT, PAT, Port Forwarding, Port Redirect, etc.